 Academic facilities include the Hynes Institute for Entrepreneurship & Innovation; a real-time trading floor with Bloomberg terminals and expansion of the School of Business, which will open in spring 2020; the Iona College Speech, Language, and Hearing Clinic; and broadcast media studios.

 Iona students live our mission of service, justice, and spirituality, using their education to improve the world around them.
 Iona’s Office of Mission & Ministry fosters a caring community inspired by the Catholic tradition and the legacy of Blessed Edmund Rice through campus events, volunteer service (reflecting 70,000 hours of contribution), and mission trips.

 Iona’s vibrant, friendly, and safe campus offers much to do, including live performances, NCAA Division I athletics (MAAC), and a thriving Greek life.
 Students get involved through more than 80 active clubs, student organizations, and intramural sports.

 Housing includes traditional residence halls, suites, and apartments.
 Meal plans are available to students living on or off campus.

 With the regularly operating Gael Express to the nearby New Rochelle Metro-North train station, it takes about 30 minutes for Iona students to reach the heart of New York City.
 This hub of international finance, arts, sports, and communication offers not just world-class internships and career opportunities but lots of recreational options too.

 Admission and financial aid

-At Iona you’ll have your own personal admissions counselor.
-Contact us today to be connected with yours and to schedule a campus visit.
-Iona offers undergraduates both need-based financial aid and merit scholarships up to $34,000 your first year and up to $136,000 over four years.
+At Iona, you’ll have your own personal admission counselor.
+Contact us today to be connected with yours and schedule a campus visit.
+Iona offers undergraduates both need-based financial aid and merit scholarships.
+Contact Iona to learn more.